eric-wisniewski/capstone_2021/README.md

 ![techImport](https://github.com/eric-wisniewski/capstone_2021/blob/main/Graphs/US_Tech_11-20.png)

 The examination of this data was to see if China was truly hurt by the tariffs.
 Using United States Census Bureau data on imports from China, a dataset which contains almost every product, I narrowed down my selection to 6 products.
 The list of products include Computers, Computer accsesories, telecommunications equipment, Business mahcines and equipment, Cell phones and other household goods, and Televisions and video equipment.
 The data ranges from 2011 to 2020.
-From the graphic we can conclude since 2018 telecommunications equipment and computer accessories
+From the graphic we can conclude since 2018 all but computers took hits and are on the decline.
+This proof goes against their own claim of the tariffs affecting the US more than to itself, but seeing how China is solely reliant on these goods, we can not assume how great an effect it had on its economy, but there still was a negative effect.

 ### US Imports vs. Exports from China (Totals) ###